MileHacker Logo

 • "Grey Gardens" (1975): A documentary about Jackie Kennedy's eccentric relatives living in a decaying East Hampton estate.

-• "Jaws" (1975): While set on a fictional "Amity Island," its small-town beach vibe resonates with some Long Island coastal communities, especially during summer.
+• "Jaws" (1975): While set on a fictional "Amity Island," its small-town beach vibe resonates with a few Long Island coastal communities, especially during summer.

-• "The Great Gatsby" (various adaptations): Offers a visual connection to the opulent Gold Coast era, despite being fictional.
+• "The Great Gatsby" (various adaptations): Offers a graphic connection to the opulent Gold Coast era, despite being fictional.

 • "Something Borrowed" (2011): Features scenes filmed in the Hamptons.